 Quality assurance in research is carried out in close cooperation with the Steering Committee Research and the external research council of TUK.

 Cooperations – local, regional and international

-The Technische Universität Kaiserslautern has strong ties with the Universities of Liège, Luxembourg, Lorraine (with locations in Nancy and Metz), Saarland and Trier within the framework of the University of the Greater Region (UniGR).
+The University has worldwide research collaborations, among them many with top institutions.
+Many international collaborations take place in the framework of EU-funded projects or international graduate programs funded by the German Research Foundation (DFG).
+Moreover, TUK has strong ties with the Universities of Liège, Luxembourg, Lorraine (with locations in Nancy and Metz), Saarland and Trier within the framework of the University of the Greater Region (UniGR).
 The six UniGR universities represent a large variety of scientific disciplines and offer scientists and PhD students, alike, ample opportunities for research across borders.

-Within the project karema (Kaiserslautern Research Matching) TUK is currently exploring new approaches for international research marketing.
-Karema was selected for funding by the German Research Foundation (DFG) in 2016 as only one of four projects.
+Within the project karema (Kaiserslautern Research Matching) TUK has been exploring new approaches for international research marketing.